 No. Your current EUACs should be able to coordinate the requirements of the FedLine Solutions Security and Resiliency Assurance Program.

-The detailed requirements and expectations of the Assurance Program are described in the Program Guide that will be provided with the attestation package sent to your organization.
-There are no restrictions that prohibit an organization from fulfilling the requirements the Assurance Program self-assessment (or expanding the scope) along with an existing or other compliance review.
+The detailed requirements and expectations of the Assurance Program are described in the Program Guide that was provided with the attestation package sent to your organization.
+There are no restrictions that prohibit an organization from fulfilling the requirements of the Assurance Program self-assessment (or expanding the scope) along with an existing or other compliance reviews.
 For the purposes of the Assurance Program, the FedLine Security Requirements must be sufficiently within the scope of the SOC review to enable an organization to in good faith complete the attestation.
 The Federal Reserve Banks do not weigh the results differently if they originate from a SOC or outside the SOC process.

-Several organizations and regulatory bodies may require some form of ongoing assurance (of compliance) or security attestation The Federal Reserve Banks are not able to provide a comparison of our program and requirements to the various other assurance programs that may exist, or evolve over time.
+Several organizations and regulatory bodies may require some form of ongoing assurance (of compliance) or security attestation.
+The Federal Reserve Banks are not able to provide a comparison of our program and requirements to the various other assurance programs that may exist, or evolve over time.